 The landowner and caretaker have been generous for a long time.
 To preserve the historic charcoal ovens, visitors are no longer allowed.
 Over 100 no trespassing signs are posted all over the property.
 The caretaker receives threats every week.
-Trespassers arrive nearly every weekend drunk, belligerent, and looking for problems.
+Trespassers arrive drunk, belligerent, and looking for problems.
 When asked to leave, some comply, and others refuse.

 It all boils down to common courtesy for the next man.
-If you see a no trespassing sign, just stay out!
+If you see a no trespassing sign, stay out!
 Trespassing could land you in jail with hefty fines.
 Making threats could get you shot.
 Because let’s face it, this is still the wild west.
 It’s not smart to threaten someone who spends every day of their life surviving the harshest environment in America.